outcomesinsights/sequelizer/README.md

 ## Frustrations

 I can't seem to figure out a way to avoid having to specify the database gem in the a user's bundler file.
-If anyone has ideas on how to automagically load the correct database gem based on the database options fed to Sequelizer, please let me know!
+If anyone has ideas on how to automagically load the correct database gem based on the database options fed to Sequelizer, please let me know (#1)!

 ## Contributing